SparkJiao/SparkJiao.github.io/_pages/about.md

 ## News

+04/03/2025: We have one good survey to track the frontiers in LLM reasoning, check it [here](https://llm-reasoning-ai.github.io/).

 01/23/2025: One paper is accepted by ICLR 2025.

 11/14/2024: Our paper *Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing* has received the Outstanding Paper Award at EMNLP 2024.